 - Improved graphics settings for multiple GPUs - If you have more than one graphics card on your PC, Windows 10 will allow you to set a default high-performance GPU.
 You'll also be able to set which graphics card will be used for specific applications

 The Spring update is typically when we see most of the new features, with the Autumn update reserved for bug fixes and performance updates.
-However, that schedule could be flipped next year, with reports suggesting Windows 10 could get a major redesign in late 2021.
+That schedule looks set to be flipped this year, with a major redesign expected in the 21H2 update, codenamed 'Sun Valley'.
+We'll have more details as we approach its potential October release.